Marsh-ops/TrialTask/README.md

 ## Acceptance Checklist — Navbar & Cart

 - [ ] Navbar exists on all pages
 - [ ] Cart displays selected membership
 - [ ] Cart displays correct price
 - [ ] Cart persists across page navigation
 - [ ] Clicking cart navigates to `/checkout`
 - [ ] Cart state matches checkout state

 ---

-# Part B — Checkout Page (`/checkout`)
+# Part B — Cart / Checkout Page (`/checkout`)

+This page should visually resemble the provided cart/checkout screenshot.

 ## Requirement

-Create a route at **`/checkout`** that represents the final checkout flow after a membership is selected.
+Create a route at **`/checkout`** that represents the final cart and checkout flow after a membership is selected.

+This page acts as **both cart summary and checkout form**.

-The selected membership and billing option (monthly/annual) must be available on this page via state management.
+The selected membership and billing option must be available on this page via state management.

-You may use:

-- React Context (recommended if unsure)
-- Or any other state solution (Zustand, Redux, URL params, etc)

 ---

 ## Checkout page structure

-### Section 1 — Membership Summary
+### Section 1 — Membership Summary (Right side)

 Display:

 - Selected plan name
 - Selected billing type (Monthly / Annual)
+- Base price (ex GST)
+- GST amount (you can assume 10%)
-- Final price being charged
+- Final total to pay today

-This must come from the same state as the carousel selection.
+This data must come from the same state as the carousel/cart.

 ---

-### Section 2 — Customer Details Form
+### Section 2 — Customer Details Form (Left side)

-Form fields (minimum):
+Form fields (minimum, based on screenshot):

+- Company name
+- First name
-- Full name (required)
+- Last name
-- Email (required, basic email validation)
+- Email
-- Phone (optional)
+- Mobile number
-- Company name (optional)
-- Address (optional)
+- Business address

-#### UX requirements

-- Inline validation messages
+- Country

-- Disable submit button while submitting
-- All fields must be controlled inputs
+All fields should be controlled inputs.

 ---